akitaonrails/rinhabackend-lucky-crystal-api/README.md

 You can use the "docker-compose.yml" provided to spin up the environment with the resource restrictions from the challenge and run the Gatling script against it.

+When you want to run the stress test and monitor each container, you can use tmuxp to open htop to monitor the app, postgres, redis and nginx with:

+    tmuxp load tmux-monitor.yaml

 ### Setting up the project

 1. [Install required dependencies](https://luckyframework.org/guides/getting-started/installing#install-required-dependencies)